Scientific Name

 Description

-Avonia ustulata is a small succulent shrub with tufted, silvery-grey, worm-like branches.
-The primary branches are up to 1 inch (2.5 cm) long and densely covered with papery, silvery-grey, closely imbricated scales.
-Sterile stems are bud-like, globular, ovoid, or cylindrical and up to 0.16 inches (0.4 cm) long.
-Fertile stems are up to 0.5 inches (1.2 cm) long, sometimes with one or a few similar branches.
-True leaves are tiny and hidden by the papery scales.
-Flowers are small, pale cream-colored, and appear in summer.
+Avonia ustulata, also known as Anacampseros ustulata, is a small succulent shrub with tufted, worm-like, silvery-grey branches emerging from a small, partially underground caudex.
+The primary branches can grow up to 1 inch (2.5 cm) long and are densely covered with papery, silvery-grey, closely imbricated scales.
+The bud-like sterile stems are spherical, ovoid, or cylindrical and measure up to 0.16 inches (0.4 cm) long.
+The fertile stems can grow up to 0.5 inches (1.2 cm) long, sometimes with one or a few similar branches.
+The true leaves are tiny and hidden by the papery scales.

 Hardiness